 It is NASA's policy to provide security and protection for its personnel, including employees, authorized contractors, subcontractors, tenants, and visitors; its missions, facilities, property, and information that are in its possession or under its control, consistent with all applicable laws, national level directives, and Agency requirements.

 a.
 This directive is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This directive applies to the Jet Propulsion Laboratory and other contractors only to the extent specified or referenced in the appropriate contracts.
+This directive applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, and other contractors only to the extent specified or referenced in the appropriate contracts.

 b.
 Nothing in this directive shall be considered to limit the authorities of the Office of the Inspector General under the Inspector General Act of 1978, as amended.

 c.
 In this directive, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms: "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, and "will" denotes expected outcome, and "are/is" denotes descriptive material.

 d.
 In this directive, all document citations are assumed to be the latest version unless otherwise noted.

 51 U.S.C.
 Sections 20133 & 20134 National and Commercial Space Program, as amended.